-- 75. (1) No action or proceedings may be instituted against - (a) a member of the Governing Body; - (b) an employee of the Commission; - (c) a member of any committee established by the Governing Body; and - (d) any person to whom the Governing Body has contracted to do work for the Commission;
+75. (1) No action or proceedings may be instituted against

-for or in respect of any act done or omitted to be done in good faith in the exercise of that person's functions under this Act.
+- (a) a member of the Governing Body; - (b) an employee of the Commission; - (c) a member of any committee established by the Governing Body and - (b) any person whom the Governing Body has contracted to do work for the Commission; for or in respect of any act done or omitted to be done in good faith in the exercise of that person's functions under this Act.